karelz/karelz.github.io/_includes/thesis.md

 ***
 <br/>

-Build a LlamaIndex-like solution on top of `Microsoft.Extensions.VectorData` / `Microsoft.Extensions.AI`, in particular for handling advanced RAG patterns easily in .NET.
+**[Reserved as of 2025/7 - Krystof Suchanek, FI MUNI]** Build a LlamaIndex-like solution on top of `Microsoft.Extensions.VectorData` / `Microsoft.Extensions.AI`, in particular for handling advanced RAG patterns easily in .NET.

 ***
 <br/>